MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

 usually at the start of the data stream.
 Constant values will be validated against the parsed data and will be applied to the class automatically, eliminating the need to write them into the constructor every time.

-Currently, there are three different types of constant structs:

 ConstBytes
 ~~~~~~~~~~